-As well as the Southern Spring Flow 2020, water for the environment is also helping to:
+As well as the Southern Spring Flow 2020 water for the environment is also helping to:

-- provide a productive, food-rich environment for fish and birds; - remove excess salt from the River Murray (see more information here) - deliver a range of outcomes to wetlands in the Riverland via arrangements with the Murraylands and Riverland Landscape Board and Renmark Irrigation Trust. - maintain water quality, salinity and water levels below critical thresholds in the River Murray channel, Lower Lakes and Coorong, including through targeted releases at the barrages when weather conditions are best suited to push water down the Coorong (see more information here); and - maintain good connection from the Coorong to the upstream areas of the River Murray and its tributaries to enable fish migration and movement, including for young-of-year diadromous congolli and common galaxias which will be migrating upstream into Lake Alexandrina from the Coorong over the next few months;
+- provide a productive, food-rich environment for fish and birds; - remove excess salt from the River Murray (see more information here) - deliver a range of outcomes to wetlands in the Riverland via arrangements with the Murraylands and Riverland Landscape Board and Renmark Irrigation Trust. - maintain water quality, salinity and water levels below critical thresholds in the River Murray channel, Lower Lakes and Coorong, including through targeted releases at the barrages when weather conditions are best suited to push water down the Coorong (see more information here); and - maintain good connection from the Coorong to the upstream areas of the River Murray and its tributaries to enable fish migration and movement, including for diadromous lamprey which will be migrating into the river from the Southern Ocean for spawning over the next few months;

 Monitoring is underway to investigate the migration of pouched and short-headed lamprey travelling from the Southern Ocean upstream to the River Murray Channel to spawn.
-During late July to early September a total of 101 pouched and 3 short-headed lamprey have been caught moving through the fishways at the barrages; and the majority have been tagged with Passive Integrated Transponders (PIT tags) so their passage can be detected via receivers along the River Murray.
+During late July to early September a total of 97 pouched and 3 short-headed lamprey have been caught moving through the fishways at the barrages; and the majority have been tagged with Passive Integrated Transponders (PIT tags) so their passage can be detected via receivers along the River Murray.
 You can track upstream lamprey migration here.